Drallireeh/WeatherPackage/README.md

 # WeatherPackage
 Npm package to know weather at any location

+to use it :

+Clone this folder, then be sure you have node on your computer.

-to use it : node index.js [command] <options>
+Then, type this : node index.js [command] <options>

-type "help" to get some tips.
+type command "help" to have more informations